Did you know that job costing can create an epic increase in your gross profits?

 -

-Instead, you can set up your job costing system to report Estimated Costs vs. Actual Costs and Income as you move through each job.
-That way, you’ll spot variances, and correct problems long before they spin out of control.
+- Set up your job costing system to report Estimated vs. Actual Costs and Income as you move through each job.
+That way, you’ll spot variances and correct problems long before they spin out of control.

 Consistently using “Estimate vs. Actual” reports should make it easy to discover where you can reduce direct costs.